remvn/godoc-highlighter/README.md

 ## Features

-- **Syntax Highlighting**: Automatically detects and highlights Go code blocks.
+- **Syntax Highlighting**: Automatically detects and highlights Go code blocks using Highlight.js.
+- **Interactive Code Editors**: Injects Monaco Editor into code textareas for a premium viewing and editing experience.
-- **200+ Themes**: Choose from a vast collection of themes to customize your experience.
+- **200+ Themes**: Choose from a vast collection of themes to customize your reading experience.
+- **Searchable Popup**: Quickly find your favorite theme with the built-in search bar.
-- **Easy to Use**: Simple popup interface for theme selection.
+- **Easy to Use**: Simple popup interface for quick theme switching and settings.

 ## Installation